-Clark recommends homeowners put up a “visible and legible ‘No Trespassing’ sign.”
+Clark recommends that homeowners put up a “visible and legible ‘No Trespassing’ sign.”
 The presence of this sign guarantees that the thief’s actions were intentional, making your claims stronger.
-If coupled with a recorded video of the crime via your home security camera, you are [much more likely to get] favorable results if you take the matter into court.”
+If it’s coupled with a recorded video of the crime via your home security camera, you are [much more likely to get] favorable results if you take the matter into court.”

 Opt into delivery alerts